Existence of a Phase Transition in Harmonic Activation and Transport: Proof of Theorem

-\begin{proof} Consider the clustering $C$ in line {\bf 27} of algorithm $\mathcal{A}_{\ref{alg1}}$.
-It is easy to see that each cluster must have at least two elements and be connected.
-To prove that $C$ can be lined-up with separation $r = dn^2 a$, we must additionally show that $C$ is $2r$ separated.
-Ignoring those elements which were assigned to clusters in lines {\bf 10} and {\bf 23}, due to line {\bf 19}, clusters $i < j$ are separated by at least
+\begin{proof} Consider the tuple of configurations $\CC$ in line {\bf 27} of algorithm $\mathcal{A}_{\ref{alg1}}$.
+As every element of $U$ is eventually treadmilled with another element, or is transported next to another element, every entry of $\CC$ is connected and has two or more elements.
+To prove that $\CC$ can be lined-up with separation $r = dn^2 a$, we must additionally show that $\CC$ is $2r$ separated.
+Ignoring those elements that were assigned to clusters in lines {\bf 10} and {\bf 23}, due to line {\bf 19}, clusters $i < j$ are separated by at least

 Because there are at most $[n/2]$ clusters, the preceding expression is at least

 At most $n$ elements are added to clusters by executing lines {\bf 10} and {\bf 23}.
 Because the clusters are connected, the preceding bound implies that the pairwise separation of clusters must be at least $2r = 2dn^2a$. \end{proof}